Does Couponing Save You Money?

 Both paper and virtual coupons typically have expiration dates.
 More and more often, online merchants do “flash sales” and short-term offers with a tight time window to get you to click spend your money without much pause.
 This can lead to impulse purchases.

-Keep in mind, the business goal behind coupons is to get you to spend money, not keep it.
+Keep in mind, the business goal behind coupons is to get you to spend money, not put it into your bank account.

 Recommended: How to Coupon for Beginners